sigma-s/100-Days-of-Code/log.md

 **Link to tweet:** [MightyJoeW Day 22](https://twitter.com/MightyJoeW/status/834624859422470144)

 **Sidenote Jones** I just realized this doesn't have a spell check.
-Hopefully everything has been half-decent...
+Hopefully everything has been half-decent... :flushed:

 <h2 align="center">